wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-issues-mobile-devices/includes/2-troubleshoot-access-exchange-online.md

 - Require a password
 - Specify the minimum password length
 - Allow a numeric PIN or require special characters in the password
-- Designate how long a device can be inactive before requiring the user to re-enter a password
+- Designate how long a device can be inactive before requiring the user to reenter a password
 - Wipe a device after a specific number of failed password attempts

 If you have access to the Classic Exchange admin center, you can review the current policies: